KHortonMC/L10-ListAdventures/README.md

 ## Welcome to List Adventures!
 A Space Shuttle Mini-Game

-Open shuttleResupply-view.fxml in SceneBuilder to see the basics of our game!
+Open [ListAdventures.fxml](src/main/resources/edu/miracosta/cs112/ListAdventures/ListAdventures.fxml) in SceneBuilder to see the basics of our game!
 It's not very complete yet, but it has 'almost' all the building blocks we need.

 ## Primary Goals (ArrayLists!)